-What is Sawmill Gravy?
+What is Southern Country Gravy?

 When I was young my mom would often make biscuits and gravy as a weekend treat.
 This recipe is the exact same one that she made!
 While super simple, it is so good that even after years of making it myself I never needed to change a single thing.

-That’s right, this recipe is so easy, there are just 4 simple ingredients!
+This recipe is so easy, there are just 4 simple ingredients!

 Step One: Brown the Sausage